NASA Deep Space Network: Antennas

 Five of the 34 m beam waveguide antennas were added to the system in the late 1990s.
 Three were located at Goldstone, and one each at Canberra and Madrid.
 A second 34 m beam waveguide antenna (the network's sixth) was completed at the Madrid complex in 2004.

 In order to meet the current and future needs of deep space communication services, a number of new Deep Space Station antennas had to be built at the existing Deep Space Network sites.
 At the Canberra Deep Space Communication Complex the first of these was completed in October 2014 (DSS35), with a second becoming operational in October 2016 (DSS36).
-A new 34 meter dish (DSS53) became operational at the Madrid complex in February 2022.
+A new 34-meter dish (DSS53) became operational at the Madrid complex in February 2022.

-By 2025, the 70-meter antennas at all three locations will be decommissioned and replaced with 34-meter BWG antennas that will be arrayed.
-All systems will be upgraded to have X-band uplink capabilities and both X and Ka-band downlink capabilities.
+The 70 meter antennas are aging and more difficult to maintain than the modern BWG antennas.
+Therefore in 2012 NASA announced a plan to decommission all three of them and replace them with arrayed 34-meter BWG antennas.
+Each of these new antennas would be upgraded to have X-band uplink capabilities and both X and Ka-band downlink capabilities.
+However by 2021, NASA decided instead to do a complete refurbishment of all 70-meter antennas, requiring taking them offline for months at a time.
+These refurbished antennas were expected to serve for decades to come.